 \section{Related work}

 It has long been observed that soft thresholding of (especially Haar) wavelet coefficients is a useful tool for data denoising.
 A careful mathematical analysis and discussion of the relationship between Haar wavelet shrinkage and TV regularization has been given in~\cite{steidl02:_relat_soft_wavel_shrin_total_variat_denois} and~\cite{welk08:_local}, starting from the study of diffusion processes.
 More precisely, the authors showed that their diffusion-based process of denoising has \emph{strong connections} to Haar wavelet shrinkage.
-Though this approach is superior to ours for the denoising of two dimensional images, it is not applicable to our needs as it relies on an iterative diffusion process of the complete image that is not practically feasible for gigavoxel datasets.
-In contrast, our approach only approximated the TV norm regularization but does by directly shrinking the Haar wavelet coefficients.
+Though this approach is likely superior to ours for the goal of denoising of two-dimensional images, it is not applicable to our needs as it relies on an iterative diffusion process of the complete image that is not practically feasible for gigavoxel datasets.

 The geometric meaning of Haar wavelet coefficients has also been used implicitly in~\cite{reisenhofer18:_haar_wavel_based_percep_simil} to determine similarity indices which are essentially based on the role of a subset of the Haar wavelet coefficients as approximations of gradient vectors.
 This indeed might be carried over to three dimensions and could be directly applied for quality measurements between voxel datasets.